Disclosure: This content may contain affiliate links. Read my disclosure policy.

 9 miles of hiking heaven from Woodland Valley to Oliverea Rd.
 30 minute shuttle at the end.

 Hiking Trail Description

 This hike does not disappoint.
-It’s long and difficult, with some hairy sections, but the rewards are enormous and regular, pouring generously into your day, one after another.
-I’ve decided it’s the best hike in the Catskills.
+It’s long and difficult, with some hairy sections, but the rewards are enormous.
+This is absolutely the best day hike in the Catskills.

 This hike has a lot of elevation gain.

 Our group of five assembled at the DEC lot in Woodland Valley.
 The parking area is on the opposite side of the road from where the hike begins, so exit the lot, cross the road, and head left toward the trailhead sign that says, “Wittenberg Mt 3.9”.